hertzmann/hertzmann.github.io/_posts/2025-10-25-indistinguishability.md

 So, unlike a lot of the gut-response objections, I believe that this _Indistinguishability_ one is valid, and worth considering the implications of.

 I am not claiming that the idea is new, but that this is a defensible way to _describe_ how these technologies differ.
 People have been discussing the implications of this fact, even if they might have phrased it differently.
+And, I think this is something that was missing from my previous discussions of the topic.

 Here are some possible takes.